 Asbestos Is Harmless!™

-- The DOS game Contraption Zack, our titular hero introduces himself with
+- In the DOS game Contraption Zack, the title hero introduces himself with:

-- Everytime that someone mentions the term RPG in Segagaga, there's a diaclaimer that pops out to tell us that "RPGs are a trademark of Bandai" note
+- Every time someone mentions the term RPG in Segagaga, there's a disclaimer that pops out to tell us that "RPGs are a trademark of Bandai" note

 - Homestar Runner has Sbemailiarized Entertainment™ © ® LLC,,.
 Esq., which becomes Sbemailiarized Entertainment™ © ® LLC,,.
 GQ and Sbemailiarized Entertainment™ © ® LLC,,.
 FHM.